FTM Tech Partners. Ferst to Market.

 The Judgment

 Determine what to standardize and what to protect as the company grows.
-The one call a CEO or sponsor cannot hire from the inside, because every insider already lives inside one of the businesses being judged.
+The one call a founder or board cannot hire from the inside, because every insider already lives inside the thing being judged.
 We bring the operator vantage point an inside hire structurally cannot have.

 02